Author: Julia Haist

 There are several exercises within the Buteyko method, and all begin from the principle that we should all be nose-breathing, whether awake or asleep.
 To practice the Buteyko method:

-Follow along for this 10-minute, guided Buteyko breathwork video.
+Watch this 10 minute guided Buteyko breathwork video.

 Yoga classes are many peoples’ introduction to using breathing techniques to adjust the body or mind, whether it’s for reducing anxiety, improving physical performance or as a form of meditation.
 Yogic breathing is also known as “Pranayama;” In sanskrit, “prana” means spirit or life energy and “yama” means control.
 There are several techniques within pranayama that are used to find calm and mental clarity, and each can have multiple benefits beyond just alleviating anxiety.